-If the recorder is switched off, open the recorder door and operate the power on-off switch located behind the chart cassette (figure 2.1 above).
+If the recorder is switched off, open the recorder door, and operate the power on-off switch located behind the chart cassette.

 The recorder will initialise itself.
 This means that it gets data from the various areas of memory, and sets up the trace/display etc. functions previously configured.
 If no previous configuration has taken place (as assumed below) then the 'default' values (i.e. values entered at manufacture) are used.